samsquire/ideas3/README.md

  * [Walkscore (kind of buggy though)](https://walkscore.com)

-# 78. Export database to DynamoDB
+# 78. Put a trie in front of a hashmap

+We end up with a simple database when we put a trie in front of a hashmap.
+[See this repository](https://github.com/samsquire/hash-db).
 There must be a way of synchronizing a database with DynamoDB.

 # Generating ideas